RahulKalsangra/RahulKalsangra/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently Pursuing Masters Of Computer Application(MCA) from National Institute Of Technology Karnataka.
+- 🔭 I have done Masters Of Computer Application(MCA) from National Institute Of Technology Karnataka.
 - 🌱 I’m currently learning Java,Advanced SQL,Advanced Data Struture ,Machine Learning Algorithms.
 - 💬 Ask me about C,C++,Web Development ,Data Structure ,Database ,SQL.
 - 📫 How to reach me:- Email:patidar.rahul00@gmail.com .
 LinkedIn Profile:-https://www.linkedin.com/in/rahul-kalsangra-a372297a/